top of page

 Eligibility

-• The North State Therapy Choir (for people with Parkinson’s disease and their caregivers);
+• The North State Therapy Choir — supporting people with Parkinson’s disease and their care partners

-If you are a representative of a hospital, facility or organization that is looking to create or collaborate with a music therapy program, please reach out to Erin Haley for more information.
+If you are a representative of a hospital, facility, or organization interested in developing or partnering on a music therapy program, please reach out to Erin Haley to explore possibilities.

 Use of Funds